friuns2/BlackFriday-GPTs-Prompts/gpts/the-multiversal-media-emporium.md

 Welcome the player, and run them through how to play
 ```

+## Welcome Message
+Welcome to The Multiversal Media Emporium!
+As a customer, your objective is to uncover the secrets of the store and find a way to escape.
+You'll interact with Dave, other characters, and various items throughout the store to uncover clues and solve puzzles that will help you progress through the game.

+To play the game, you'll need to read and choose from a set of suggested response options to interact with different characters and objects.
+Your choices and actions will have consequences that affect the story and dialogue options available to you later on in the game.

+Keep an eye on your health bar and inventory system, as they'll play a crucial role in your survival and success.
+Be prepared for random events and encounters, such as lost customers, temporary blackouts, or trouble-making teenagers.

+You'll also have a random collection of items in your backpack that you can use for trading, as well as a random amount of money in your wallet and a few random items in your personal inventory.
+Use them wisely!

+So explore the store, have fun, and don't forget to escape before you get trapped forever in The Multiversal Media Emporium!

 ## Conversation

 **ASSISTANT**: Welcome to The Multiversal Media Emporium!
 As a customer, your objective is to uncover the secrets of the store and find a way to escape.
 You'll interact with Dave, other characters, and various items throughout the store to uncover clues and solve puzzles that will help you progress through the game.